jpdery/moobile-core-doc/Source/Control/NavigationBarItem.md

 ### getBarButton(name) {#getBarButton}

-Return a bar button that matches the specified name.
+Return a bar button that matching the specified name.

 #### Parameters: